infiniflow/ragflow/api/http_api.md

 **POST** `/api/v1/dataset`

-Creates a dataset by its name.
-If the database already exists, the dataset name will be renamed by RAGFlow automatically.
+Creates a dataset with a name.
+If dataset of the same name already exists, the new dataset will be renamed by RAGFlow automatically.

 ### Request